 - B) Elections Committee Composition:

 - 1) The Election Committee shall consist of a composition of the following:

 - a) Voting Membership:

 - 1) Five (5) At-Large Representatives

 - b) Non-Voting Membership:

 - 1) Chairperson

-- 2) A.S.
-Advisor
+- 2) A.S. Ádvisor

 - 3) A.S.
 Controller(s)

 - 4) A.S.
-Committee on Committees Chair

-- 5) A.S.
 Executive Director

-- 6) Two (2) A.S.
+- 5) Two (2) A.S.
 Legislative Council Members

+- 6) A.S.
+President

 - 7) A.S.
-President

-- 8) A.S.
 Attorney General

 - 2) Selection and Term of Office of the Chairperson and Voting Members:

 - a) The Chairperson and the five (5) At-Large Representatives shall be recommended by the A.S.
 Committee on committees, then nominated by the A.S.
 President and appointed by the Legislative Council for a term of one (1) academic year.
-The two (2) Legislative Council Representatives shall be

-- nominated by the Internal Vice President and approved by the Legislative Council for the term of one (1) year. - b) No voting member or Chairperson of the Committee may be holding any other elected office. - c) Once a student has declared candidacy, he/she cannot be a member of the Committee.

-C) Duties of the Chair:

-- 1) Call and preside over meetings throughout the school year. - 2) Report on the major activities of the Committee to Legislative Council. - 3) Responsible for being an authorized signature on the A.S.
+The two (2) Legislative Council Representatives shall be nominated by the Internal Vice President and approved by the Legislative Council for the term of one (1) year. - b) No voting member or Chairperson of the Committee may be holding any other elected office. - c) Once a student has committed to being part of Elections Committee, the student cannot declare candidacy for any position or be a representative for any party.
+By the sixth (6th) week of winter quarter all Elections committee members and non-voting members must submit signed form committing themselves to Elections Committee in order to attend closed Elections Committee Meetings. - C) Duties of the Chair: - 1) Call and preside over meetings throughout the school year. - 2) Report on the major activities of the Committee to Legislative Council. - 3) Responsible for being an authorized signature on the A.S.
 Elections Account. - 4) Involved in the recruitment of committee members. - 5) Represents the A.S.
-Elections Committee on the Campus Elections Commission. - 6) Responsible for the creation of a timeline for elections. - 7) Shall maintain absolute impartiality in the administration and conduct of all elections. - 8) Shall have jurisdiction over all Associated Students election related processes during the academic school year. - 9) Ensure that each sub-committee has a sub-committee chair and to appoint voting members in each respective sub-committee. - 10) Hold a minimum of three (3) office hours per week Winter quarter and three (3) office hours per week Spring Quarter. - 11) Shall attend all BCC Chair Council Meetings.

-D) Election Committee Duties and Responsibilities:

-- 1) Responsible for attending weekly committee meetings. - 2) Shall actively participate on sub-committees. - 3) May disband Elections Sub-Committees by a two-thirds (2/3s) majority vote. - 4) Determines processes for on-line voting in accordance with parameters defined by contracted agency. - 5) Preside over the assessment of on-line results. - 6) Shall be responsible for the implementation and interpretation of Election policies. - 7) Schedule, arrange, and moderate a Candidates' Forum and any other public activity to further aid the electorate in understanding ballot issues and Candidates' platforms. - 8) Shall be the sole determiner of eligibility for those running for an A.S.
-Office, and shall: - a) Enforce the A.S.
-Constitution and By-Laws in all aspects of eligibility for an Associated Students' position. - b) Declare the eligibility decision on all candidates in writing to the candidates on or before the first (1st) Friday of Spring quarter.
+Elections Committee on the Campus Elections Commission. - 6) Responsible for the creation of a timeline for elections. - 7) Shall maintain absolute impartiality in the administration and conduct of all elections. - 8) Shall have jurisdiction over all Associated Students election related processes during the academic school year. - 9) Ensure that each sub-committee has a sub-committee chair and to appoint voting members in each respective sub-committee. - 10) Hold a minimum of three (3) office hours per week Winter quarter and three (3) office hours per week Spring Quarter. - 11) Shall attend all BCC Chair Council Meetings. - D) Election Committee Duties and Responsibilities: - 1) Responsible for attending weekly committee meetings. - 2) Shall actively participate on sub-committees. - 3) May disband Elections Sub-Committees by a two-thirds (2/3s) majority vote. - 4) Determines processes for on-line voting in accordance with parameters defined by contracted agency. - 5) Preside over the assessment of on-line results. - 6) Shall be responsible for the implementation and interpretation of Election policies. - 7) Schedule, arrange, and moderate a Candidates' Forum and any other public activity to further aid the electorate in understanding ballot issues and Candidates' platforms. - 8) Shall be the sole determiner of eligibility for those running for an A.S.
+Office, and shall: